 - Before enrolling in courses, students must satisfactorily complete any prerequisites, including current placement scores.

 - Home school students must be enrolled through the local school district in which they live in in order to considered a UACCM Career Center student.

 - CTE students enrolled concurrently will have all mandatory fees waived by UACCM, unless documented as a UACCM Career Center student.
 Payment of tuition, mandatory and/or course specific fees (if any), and books will be the responsibility of the student unless these costs are paid by the high school, UACCM Career Center, a grant, a private foundation, or other external entity.
 All arrangements for receiving concurrent high school credit are the responsibility of the students and/or the high schools.

-The Vice Chancellor for Academic Affairs reserves the right to waive any of the above requirements and allow the student to enroll.
+The Vice Chancellor for Student Services in consultation with the Vice Chancellor for Academics reserves the right to waive any of the above requirements and allow the student to enroll.

 †Student must be a U.S. citizen or legal non-citizen to be eligible for mandatory fee waiver.

 The University of Arkansas Community College at Morrilton (UACCM) is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from harassment and discrimination based upon race, color, religion, national origin, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, pregnancy, gender identity, sexual orientation, physical or mental disability or genetic information.
 UACCM, in making decisions regarding student admissions and other functions and operations, adheres to a policy of non-discrimination.